gessa2020/Technology_trends/README.md

 Graph showing Top 10 databases  currently in use![](IMAGES/Top10DatabasesCurrent.jpg)

 Graph showing Top 10 databases  Desired Next![](IMAGES/Top10DatabasesNext.jpg)
+### key take ways from the graph above
+- MySQL most popular
+- Behind is Microsoft SQL
+- MongoDB and Redis are upcoming favorites
+- New kid on the block: Elasticsearch

 2. Cluster 2 has the least average income of about 9.4k and has the least average age of 29 years.
 This can be a target cluster for bank products such as mortgage and credit card
 3. Cluster 0 has a moderate average income of about 9.7k and has the higest average age of 84 years.
 This can be a target cluster for bank products such as pension